 Rooms are tastefully appointed but not lush; nothing is over the top, the design is simple, elegant, sufficient, owing perhaps to the island's history as a Quaker sugar plantation centuries ago.
 Evidence of this past history still exists in rusting cannon and the foundation of an old sugar mill near Flamingo Pond, named for the graceful pink birds that dwell there.
 There are no TVs in the rooms, but there is wireless throughout the island, should the need arise to stay connected with the outside world you're trying to escape from.

-Guana hosts special dining events from time to time, and on one Tuesday night of our stay we enjoyed a beach barbecue with a band and dancing, along with a most unusual and delightfully entertaining hermit crab race.
+Guana hosts special dining events from time to time, such as a beach barbecue with a band and dancing, along with a most unusual and delightfully entertaining hermit crab race.

 Guana Island Activities

 There is snorkeling in abundance all around the island, and you can use the island's sea kayaks, Hobie Wave, or Sunfish to explore the nearby waters.
 Consider taking a sea kayak and paddling around the White Bay bend to the windy waters beyond, stopping to bob in the waves and stare up at the island's main protuberance, which looks like a giant iguana head, and gave the island its name.
 For additional fees, you can water ski, scuba dive, or arrange a private fishing charter.